superdinotux/LibHalfSpace/README.md

 # LibHalfSpace
-code forthe paper "LibHalfSpace: a C++ object-oriented library to study deformation and stress in elastic half-spaces"
+code for the paper "LibHalfSpace: a C++ object-oriented library to study deformation and stress in elastic half-spaces"

 LibHalfSpace is a coherent programming interface containing a set of tools designed to make easier and faster the study of processes in an elastic half-space.